Arizard/less-coffee-hugo/content/resume.md

 -   Presenting With Impact (Black Isle, 2017)
 -   Optus IPv6 In Practice (Singtel Optus, 2017)
 -   Optus TCP/IP In Practice (Singtel Optus, 2015)

+[^tesseract]: Tesseract is a suite of automated Lambda services which enable Deputy integration with external HR systems using a CSV file.
+Tesseract is used when performance with Decaf becomes an issue due to a large number of rows in the CSV.

+[^decaf]: Decaf is a programming language which resembles CoffeeScript.
+It is used inside a Deputy instance to provide scripting functionality.
+Internally, it is transpiled into DeXML and then interpreted using PHP.

+[^precaf]: Precaf is a Decaf developer tool which renders a code template and then deploys the code to a Deputy instance.

+[^tetra-processor-private]: The Lambda service, _Tetra Processor_ is a private repository.